Sim2Team/Sim2Research/README.md

 # Sim2Research
 Some research from me about The Sims 2 for the Nintendo Game Boy Advance and the Nintendo DS.

+***NOTE: This repository has been archived.
+Please take a look into [Sim2Wiki's Research section](https://sim2team.github.io/wiki/research) instead, because it'll be more up-to-date than this repository, since it contains research progress for all the Sims GBA / NDS Handheld games, such as: `The Sims Bustin' Out`, `The Urbz - Sims in the City` and `The Sims 2 (GBA & NDS)`.***

 ## Structures

 The Structures directory contains research structures in C++ format.
 If you want to learn more about that, read the `.md` file for that inside the `Research` directory.